 They’re well on their way.
 After the first half of the season made last year look like a fluke, lightning struck.
 They’re coming after the opponent ready to dominate.
 Since they walloped the Florida Panthers to win 6-1 on Dec.
 23, they’ve lost twice in 50 days.

-Show last year’s regular season was not an accident: That’s step one.
+Showing last year’s regular season was not an accident: That’s step one.
 They’ve gone from being on pace for about 92 points to 112.
-Still a bit away from last year’s 128-point season, but it would have won them the President’s Trophy.
+Still a bit away from last year’s 128-point season, but it would have won them the President’s Trophy then too.

 Making the playoffs is step two, which has a 99.8 percent chance of happening according to Hockey Reference.
 This puts them in line for step three: get out of the first round and go deep.
 Maybe even win the Stanley Cup.
 They currently have the third-best odds.